Tiago Djaló: International career

-Djaló won 24 caps for Portugal at youth level.
+Djaló won 26 caps for Portugal at youth level.
 His first for the under-21 side occurred on 14 November 2019, in a 0–0 friendly draw against Slovenia held in Estoril.

 On 21 March 2022, Djaló received his first call-up to the senior squad, after Pepe tested positive for COVID-19 ahead of the 2022 FIFA World Cup qualification play-offs against Turkey.
 In October, he was named in a preliminary 55-man squad for the finals in Qatar.

+Djaló finally made his full debut on 18 November 2024, playing 27 minutes of the 1–1 draw in Croatia for the UEFA Nations League in place of fellow debutant Tomás Araújo; Portugal had already secured first place in their group with one fixture remaining.

+Personal life

+Djaló is multilingual, being fluent in English, French, Cape Verdean Creole and Guinea-Bissau Creole apart from his native Portuguese.
+He also speaks some Spanish.